Your Own Machines

 --output ./inventory

-Specify private IP addresses (not hostnames) and appropriate connection settings for your environment, such as ansible_user, ansible_ssh_pass, or ansible_ssh_private_key_file.
+Specify IP addresses and appropriate connection settings for your environment, such as ansible_user, ansible_ssh_pass, or ansible_ssh_private_key_file.

 nano ./inventory

 Refer to the default variables for all configurable options.
-To override defaults, copy the relevant variables into your vars file.
+Override them as needed using group_vars, host_vars, or directly in the inventory file.

 docker run --rm -it \